ITU-BDSA2024-GROUP23/Chirp/docs/report.md

 ## Architecture — In the small

 The architecture of our Chirp application is based on the "Onion Architecture" pattern.
 This pattern is a layered architecture that enforces seperation of concers and invites a clear dependency flow.
-The following diagram illustrates the layers of our application and the dependencies between them:

 ![Onion architecture of Chirp](./images/onion.png){width=80%}